68 Hospital Street, CW5 5RP

 South Cheshire National Trust Association.

-Meets monthly on Thursdays at 7.30pm to hear speakers.
+Meets monthly on Wednesdays at 7.30pm to hear speakers.
 They also enjoy

-days out by coach and car, short-break holidays and a luncheon club.
+a luncheon club, days out by coach and car, and short-break holidays.
 Open to National Trust

 members, volunteers and prospective members.
 Membership Secretary: Anne Pegg,